amcarr-ds/Ocean_water_quality_proj/README.md

 Working Title: Forecasting the Ocean Quality by San Diego This project is for USD’s ADS-506 Applied Time Series Analysis Course in Fall 2022

--- Project Status: [Active]
+-- Project Status: [Complete barring reports]

 ## Installation
 You should add an instruction how this project to be used, installed, run, edited in others’ machine.
-First clone the repo onto your device
+First clone the repo onto your device, then load into R studio.
-> git init
->
-> git clone

 ### Project Introduction/Objective
-The main purpose of this project is ________.
-Describe the goals of the project and potential impacts.
-Mention the needs/applications of your project clearly.
-Limit to one/two short paragraph(s).
+The main purpose of this project is to develop time series models to forecast various parameters for ocean water quality.
+This is to allow businesses and communities to know if additional measures to keep the water clean need to be taken or if there is  a health risk to being in the water at certain times (i.e. regular spikes in entero type microbes that could cause a health crisis).

 ### Partners and Contributors:
 * Aaron Carr, Brianne Bell, Connie Chow